- Step 1. Earn a Bachelor’s Degree

 It takes about seven years on average to become a lawyer.
 This includes a four-year undergraduate program and a three-year J.D. program.
 However, this is very general.
 Your career path to becoming a lawyer may vary depending on how you were educated, internationally vs domestic, what type of enrollment you pursue in your program, full-time vs part-time, and if you took any breaks between earning your degrees.

-It can take longer to become a lawyer if you participate in a part-time program or pursue a Master of Laws (LL.M.), which is a post-J.D. degree.
-An LL.M. can be used to help focus a career in a specific area of law by declaring a law degree specialization, such as bankruptcy, banking and finance, entertainment and media law, dispute resolution, estate planning, global legal studies, employment law, government, tax, real estate and so on.
+It can take longer to become a lawyer if you pursue a part-time program or a Master of Laws (LL.M.), a post-J.D. degree. degree.
+An LL.M. can be used to help focus a career in a specific area of law by declaring a law degree specialization, such as bankruptcy, banking and finance, entertainment and media law, dispute resolution, estate planning, global legal studies, employment law, government, tax, real estate, and so on.
 Online LL.M. programs are also available for those who can’t commute to campuses.
-In a few states, an LL.M. degree may enable students to take the bar exam, too, but a J.D. degree is more common and often a shorter path to become a lawyer.
+In a few states, an LL.M. degree may enable students to take the bar exam as well, but a J.D. degree is more common and often a shorter path to becoming a lawyer.

 Pepperdine University